ikko-kimura/PD-ICB/README.md

 Ikko Kimura, 07/12/2022, Osaka University Hospital

 These are the codes used in the PD-ICB project at Department of Neurology, Graduate Schoold of Medicine, Osaka University.
-The results were published as the preprint in [medrxiv](https://www.medrxiv.org/content/10.1101/2022.09.15.22280013v1)
+The results were published in [medrxiv](https://www.medrxiv.org/content/10.1101/2022.09.15.22280013v1) as a preprint and [NeuroImage: Clinical](https://www.sciencedirect.com/science/article/pii/S2213158222003722)

 1. Clinical Data